pjmaker/fossil-template/README.md

 1. Add a per keyword view of the dataset, i.e. a directory that in turn symlinks to a subset of the data.
-1. Finally develop this as a startup company version of TRIM which is an outrageously complicated bit of work.
+1. Finally develop this as a startup company version of TRIM which is an outrageously complicated bit of work (TRIM i.e.)
+1. Add in a glimpseindex (in the Makefile currently)